Cape May, NJ

 2022 Citizenship

-As of 2023, 98% of Cape May, NJ residents were US citizens, which is approximately the same as the national average of N/A%.
+As of 2023, 98% of Cape May, NJ residents were US citizens, which is higher than the national average of 93.4%.
 In 2022, the percentage of US citizens in Cape May, NJ was 92.2%, meaning that the rate of citizenship has been increasing.

 The following chart shows US citizenship percentages in Cape May, NJ compared to that of it's neighboring and parent geographies.